kristian-lange-tw/JATOS_docs/docs/Write_your_study/Write-your-own-Study-Basics-and-Beyond.md

 ## Study / Batch / Group Session

 The sessions are there to help you exchange data within a study, batch or group.
 The Study Session allows to pass on data within the same study run, from one component to the next.
-With the Batch Session one can transfer data between study runs that belong to the same batch.
+With the <Hl>Batch Session</Hl> one can transfer data between study runs that belong to the same batch.
 There is a whole page dedicated to those sessions: [Session Data - Three Types](/Session-Data-Three-Types.html).

 ## Group Studies